The Future of Regenerative Travel in the Atacama Desert

 This September 27th, World Tourism Day, we choose transformation.
 We choose responsibility.
 We choose Earth.

-👉 Book your Nayara Alto Atacama Journey
+Plan your stay at Nayara Alto Atacama

 Frequently Asked Questions